Why I Quit Craft Shows & What I’d do Differently

 It wouldn’t have taken much effort to buy some items from the dollar store, spray paint them an on-brand color and choose a theme to follow for each item that was placed in my display space.

 If I knew then what I know now, I would have put the effort into building a brand from the start.
-Not only would it have strengthened my display, but it would also have helped my table stand out at a craft show and encourage more people to buy.
+Not only would it have strengthened my display, but it would also have helped my table stand out at a craft show and encouraged more people to buy.

 LESSON #3 – IT’S NOT WHAT YOU’RE SELLING

 It took me a while before I got into selling effectively and had more to say than “there’s a pocket on the inside too” or “it also comes in blue”.
-I actually started at craft shows barely getting more than a “hi” out.
+I actually started at craft shows, barely getting more than a “hi” out.

 I really didn’t know what my story was or how to tell it through my sales pitch and display.